Department Chair and Program Director Handbook

 Before the semester begins, the Chair/Director should review adjunct faculty's syllabi.
 While it is not mandatory that an adjunct faculty member use the syllabus originally approved for a course, the syllabus must meet the CAS syllabus guidelines, match the approved course description that appears in the catalog, and maintain the same course learning outcomes that were originally approved.

-When the Chair/Director makes up the schedule, s/he can list courses to be taught by adjunct faculty with "Staff" (rather than a name).
+When the Chair/Director makes up the schedule, they can list courses to be taught by adjunct faculty with "TBA" (rather than a name).
 Once an adjunct faculty member has successfully taught for the department, the Chair/Director can include the adjunct faculty's name in the schedule so that students can be informed of who will be teaching the class.
 Please note that adjunct faculty (PHP and non-PHP) do not have the right to decide what days and times they will teach nor request the specific classroom they wish to teach in.

 Maximum Teaching Load